-In the box, you’ll find the Volcano Vaporizer, an Easy Valve Starter Set, a filling chamber, three filling chamber clips and a ring, a normal set of screens, a pad for concentrates, an Air Filter Set, a two-piece herb grinder, a cleaning brush, and instructions.
+In the box, you’ll find the Volcano Vaporizer, an Easy Valve Starter Set, a filling chamber, three filling chamber clips (Volcano Classic only) and a ring, a normal set of screens, a pad for concentrates, an Air Filter Set, a two-piece herb grinder, a cleaning brush, and instructions.

-To get started, you’ll just need the base unit, one of the easy valves, and a filling chamber.
+To get started, you’ll just need the base unit, one of the easy valve bags, and a filling chamber.
 Everything else you need is installed and ready to go.

 Easy Valve and Solid Valve

 The Volcano used to arrive without a valve, and users had to buy one separately.
 Now, it includes an Easy Valve Starter Set, which includes four disposable Easy Valves, and one with a replaceable bag.
-Our post gets into the differences, and the reasons you might want to buy a Solid Valve separately.
+Our post gets into the differences, and the reasons you might want to buy a Solid Valve separately (Volcano Classic only).